 In interviews and writings in her later years, notably her 1995 interview with Randy Wicker and her 2002 essay, “Queens In Exile, The Forgotten Ones,” she expressed a fluid take on gender and sexuality, referring to herself alternately as a gay man, a gay girl, a drag queen/street queen, and again as a gay man.

 She embodied all of these experiences and saw none of these identities as excluding the others.
 Rivera writes of having considered gender reassignment surgery much earlier in life, but of ultimately choosing to reject it, taking hormones only near the end of her life.

 In the last five years of her life, Rivera renewed her political activity, giving many speeches about the Stonewall Uprising and the necessity for transgender people, including drag queens and butch dykes, to fight for their legacy at the forefront of the LGBT movement.
-She traveled to Italy for the Millennium March in 2000, where she was acclaimed as the “mother of all gay people”.
+She travelled to Italy for the Millennium March in 2000, where she was acclaimed as the “mother of all gay people”.

 In early 2001, after a service at the Metropolitan Community Church of New York, she decided to resurrect STAR as an active political organisation, although by now the name had been changed to Star Transgender Action Revolutionaries which was seen as a more politically correct term.